 School bus transportation will be provided for students residing on the reservation.
 (See Appendix M) On occasions when the school bus is used for lengthy field trips, parents/guardians must provide for their children's transportation.
 Students may also walk or ride bikes to school, but may not drive any motor driven vehicle (e.g., motorized, battery operated, or gas powered scooters) to or from school.
 Any motor driven vehicle on the school grounds after hours must remain on the paved areas.
 Anyone picking up a student after school on a golf cart or any type of recreational vehicle must be 16 years of age or older.
-Any change in a student's method of returning home after school must be submitted in writing to CTS (email, fax, etc.).
+Any change in a student's method of returning home after school must be submitted in writing to CTS before 12 o'clock.
+Emergencies are understandable. (email, fax, etc.).